María Jesús Montero: Government minister (2018–2026)

 Montero was chosen by prime minister Pedro Sánchez, following the motion of no confidence that the PSOE presented against the previous government of Mariano Rajoy (PP) and that was approved by the Congress of Deputies on 1 June 2018, to be Finance Minister in new Spanish cabinet.
 Felipe VI sanctioned by royal decree of June her appointment as the first female holder of the portfolio of Minister of Treasury of Spain.
 On 7 June she took office as Minister before the King at Palace of Zarzuela.

 By January 2019, Montero presented her minority government's first budget proposal of 472.7 billion euro ($543 billion), promising to reduce its deficit to 1.3 percent of gross domestic product but also increase social spending by over 6 percent; the proposal failed to get parliamentary approval and instead prompted a snap election.

 In early 2020, after the November general election of 2019, Montero was confirmed by the Prime Minister to continue in the Finance portfolio.
 In addition, she was appointed government spokeswoman.

 Following recommendations from the International Monetary Fund (IMF) aimed at reviving the economy amid the COVID-19 pandemic in Spain, Montero led efforts in 2020 to suspend the constitutional commitment to any deficit targets for two years and allow the government to spend and borrow at will.

-In 2021, Montero steered the government’s negotiations that resulted in the Chamber of Deputies approving a total central government budget of 196 billion euros – the biggest budget in the country's history –, after Prime Minister Sánchez had won the support of the Catalan pro-independence Republican Left of Catalonia.
+In 2021, Montero steered the government’s negotiations that resulted in the Chamber of Deputies approving a total central government budget of 196 billion euros –the biggest budget in the country's history–, after Prime Minister Sánchez had won the support of the Catalan pro-independence Republican Left of Catalonia.
 That year, she also reported that Spain's budget deficit had narrowed to 6.76% of gross domestic product from over 10% in 2020.

+However, she failed on three occasions during the 2024–2026 period to comply with the constitutional mandate to present a budget to parliament for its approval, a fact that would be brought before the Constitutional Court by the Senate, with a majority of the People's Party, and which is pending resolution.

+In March 2026, she left her government positions to run as a candidate in the 2026 Andalusian regional election.

+Return to regional politics

+In January 2025 she was proclaimed Secretary-General of the Spanish Socialist Workers' Party of Andalusia as no other candidate ultimately obtained the necessary endorsements.
+Her formal proclamation took place at the regional Congress held between February 22 and 24 of that year in Armilla, Granada.

+Following the call for elections by Juanma Moreno for May 2026, Montero left her government posts—although she retained her seat in the Congress of Deputies—to focus on the election campaign.